 There’s a lot to be said for a flagship costing less than $1,000.
 When it comes down to it, the Pixel 6 Pro offered such a great experience for the money.
 In fact, we'd go as far as to say that the Pixel 6 Pro proves other flagship phones are way too expensive.

 Google Pixel 6 Pro vs. iPhone 13 Pro Max: Design

 In terms of design, the Pixel 6 Pro is a huge step away from Pixels of old.
 The whole phone looks and feels premium, and there’s the new camera bar that spans the width of the phone.
 The camera patch, the square in the corner, that we’ve grown accustomed to since Google added multiple lenses, is gone.
-It’s unclear whether the Pixel A series will keep the spartan design it has now, or if Google will revamp those phones, too.
+The Pixel A-series has even followed suit.

 The iPhone 13 Pro Max looks much the same as its predecessor, except with a smaller notch and a bigger camera hump.
 But the squared-off edges, which I really don’t find ergonomic, remain — this is especially relevant because the phone is a wide 3.1 inches.
 The iPhone 13 Pro Max overall feels like a very safe design, like Apple didn’t want to take too many chances with this iteration of its smartphones.

 Both phones are IP68-certified, but the iPhone 13 Pro Max wins out with a deeper rating, 6 meters versus the Pixel’s 1.5 meters.
 Both are rated for 30 minutes underwater.